mahsanchez/cva_hjm/README.md

 Added new dissertation notes with the Reference used during the study [09/06/2020]

-TODO Estimate the stddev and confidence interval for simulations
+TODO - Estimate the stddev and confidence interval for simulations

+TODO - Apply a variance reduction method to speed up the MC convergence for the CVA value

 TODO - Modify YieldCurve calculation DF(t, T) and ForwardRates F(t;t, T).
 Data must be accessed using a linearized array